Arthur Gnahoua

-Arthur Bertrand Gnahoua (born 18 September 1992) is a French footballer who plays as a winger or centre-forward for Morecambe.
+Arthur Bertrand Gnahoua (born 18 September 1992) is a French footballer who plays as a winger or centre-forward for Southport.

+He has previously played in the Football League for Bolton Wanderers, Shrewsbury Town, Carlisle United, Macclesfield Town, Morecambe and Grimsby Town, as well as at non-League level for Stalybridge Celtic, Colwyn Bay, Kidderminster Harriers and AFC Fylde.
+He also spent a season playing in Spain with CF Gavà.

 Club career

-Gnahoua was born in France and is of Ivorian descent.
+Gnahoua was born in Grenoble, France and is of Ivorian descent.
 He moved to England when he was six and grew up in Salford.
 He was coached and taught how to play football by his brother.
 In 2003 he was released from the Bolton Wanderers Academy.

 He began his senior career in non-league football, joining Macclesfield Town from Stalybridge Celtic in 2012.
 On 16 January 2015 he signed for CF Gavà and then moved on to Kidderminster Harriers in January 2016, and was their top goal scorer in the 2016–17 season as they reached the National League North play-off semi-finals.

 He joined League One side Shrewsbury Town on a free transfer in May 2017, signing a one-year deal with an option for a further year, making his Football League debut on 5 August 2017 as a substitute in a 1−0 victory over Northampton Town.
 Gnahoua scored his first professional goal in a 3−2 victory over Coventry City in an EFL Trophy group-stage match on 29 August, followed by his first Football League goal - netting a 94th-minute winner in a 2−1 away win at Doncaster Rovers - on 26 September.

 His contract with Shrewsbury was extended at the end of the 2017–18 season.
 He went on loan to Fylde on 26 November 2018.

 He signed for Carlisle on 21 January 2019 but missed the rest of the season after getting injured only 27 minutes into his debut.
 He was released at the end of the season.

 Gnahoua re-joined Macclesfield Town in August 2019 on a one-year contract.